Before I write another word, I need to make a confession. I have said before that I am obese. 300+ pounds at the moment.

 Higher Up: “Sonny, you’re a genius!”

 And just like that, calorie-free flavored water was invented.
 Let’s pause and think about this for a second.
 It’s water, therefore it has no calorie.
-I get that.
-It it’s also sweet and taste nothing like water.
+I get that. it’s also sweet and tastes nothing like water.